 Soon, Stephanie and Caroline opened their hotel that led to the dessert’s solid following.
 In this post, I want to relive the success of Tarte Tatin by providing you the steps in making one.

-Apple Tarte is a great companion to strong Folgers, afternoon tea, or M&S Wine for dessert like their Pink Port NV or Rich Cream Sherry.
+Apple Tarte is a great companion to strong Folgers, afternoon tea, or M&S Wine for desserts like their Pink Port NV or Rich Cream Sherry.

-- 6 large apples apple, peeled, cored, halved and slice
+- 6 large apples, peeled, cored, halved and sliced

 - 3/4 cup sugar plus 2 Tbsp.